xraychen/Fluid-Simulator/README.md

 * Handle custom model saving and deletion with ajax call connected to the rest api
 * The fluid stimulation code comes from a previous pyhsic project, contribute with my teammate.

+## Experience
+The original gaol of the previous phisics project is to build a configuiable fluid stimulator, let student who learn physics have better insight of waterwave.
+In order to reach this goal, we need a user friendly interface for easy configuration.
+I learned how to build a good api and how to communicate with server by ajax call through this propject.
+It's not an easy process, but I learned a lot through reading through documentation.
+Hope this project will benifit students who are intrested in physics.

 ## References

 * Each framework and module's documentation